Kane County Adult Justice Center Inmate Bail & Bonds

 Option 3 - How to Post a Property Bond for a Defendant at Kane County Adult Justice Center

-If you are a landowner in Kane County you may be able to post a property bond.
-Property within Kane County may be used as collateral to bail someone out.
-All owners of the property must be present to sign the bond in order for this to happen.
+If you own property in Kane County, you may be able to post a property bond using your real estate as collateral.
+All property owners must be present to sign the bond agreement.

-To find if property located outside of Kane County can be used as collateral, call a local bail or bond agent or contact a defense lawyer.
+To use property located outside Kane County, contact a local bail agent or defense lawyer for advice.

-Click here for additional information on how to post bail at Kane County Adult Justice Center.
+Click here for more information about posting bail at Kane County Adult Justice Center.

 Who can post Bail or Bond for a Defendant at Kane County Adult Justice Center?